Exactly simulating stochastic chemical reaction networks in sub-constant time per reaction: Simulation data

+Because $\# K$ influences correction factors in rate constants (see~\Cref{def:adjusted-parameters,alg:crn-transformation}), changing $\# K$ requires recomputing rate constants.
+We avoid changing $K$ on every step because it is computationally prohibitive to recompute the rate constants that frequently.
 Currently we set $\#K=n$ (i.e., equal to the number of molecules in the original CRN) when we reset $\#K$, since this gives the asymptotic behavior that we want of maintaining a $\Omega(1)$ constant fraction of sampled reactions are non-passive.
 However, it remains to optimize; the optimal choice of $\#K$ is $\Theta(n)$, but choosing the actual value more carefully could potentially reduce the number of null reactions.
-Given the plot in \Cref{fig:lotka_volterra_plot_with_passive_reactions}, where the fraction of passive reactions hovers under 0.8, this means we ideally hope for a speedup of no greater than 5x for this particular example.

 \end{toappendix}